-The monitoring report will provide information and Purpose:

-Swansea.

-Councillors are Review the departmental 'Dashboard' report and being asked to:

-feedback any comments to the relevant Cabinet

-Member.

-Lead Councillor: Councillor Robert Francis-Davies, Cabinet Member for

-Investment, Regeneration & Tourism

-Lead Officer Huw Mowbray, Development and Physical Regeneration

-Strategic Manager
+Purpose: The monitoring report will provide information and update on the regeneration programme and projects in Swansea.
+Councillors are being asked to: Review the departmental 'Dashboard' report and feedback any comments to the relevant Cabinet Member.
+Lead Councillor: Councillor Robert Francis-Davies, Cabinet Member for Investment, Regeneration & Tourism Lead Officer Huw Mowbray, Development and Physical Regeneration Strategic Manager